Nth Room case: Reports and investigation

 Reports of such illegal content being shared on Telegram were appearing throughout 2019.
-For instance, the Seoul Shinmun, through undercover journalism, found a secret Telegram room distributing child pornography in January.
+For instance, the Seoul Shinmun, through undercover journalism, found a secret Telegram room distributing child abuse and sexual assault towards children in January.
 In the same manner, Sisa Journal in April that year reported that Telegram was being used as a platform for sharing illegal pictures and videos.

 In the beginning, when the case became known on male-dominated online communities, a man reported the "Nth Room" case by contacting 112.
-Police, however, did not consider the report credible and ignored it.
+The police, however, did not consider the report credible and ignored it.
 The first known people to investigate the Nth room case were two female university students in July 2019, going by the team name of Team Flame.
 On August 12, the Electronic Times was the first media outlet to report on the case.
 The case went on to have a huge social impact and ignite public fury.

 The lead operator Baksa was arrested, but his accomplice and Telegram users who shared the videos for money remain unknown.
 While police got the list of people who bought the videos and were investigating, over five million people signed a national petition demanding public disclosure of the identities of users who shared in the chatroom.
-Including all charged and free users in Doctor's Room, the number of members was confirmed to be 15,000.
+The number of members in Doctor's Room, including all paid and free users, was confirmed to be 15,000.

 On March 25, 2020, Korean virtual and cryptocurrency operators agreed to cooperate with authorities on this case after concluding that the leaders and subscribers of the Nth Room paid with virtual currency.
 By April 27, almost 40 people were identified through tracing cryptocurrency transfers.